Lafaiet/POXDoc/PT_BR/Main.md

 TODO: Show some of the individual stats request/reply types?

-Example - Web Flow Statistics
+Exemplo - Web Flow Statistics
 Request the flow table from a switch and dump info about web traffic.
 This example is meant to be run along with, say, the forwarding.l2_learning component.
 It can be pasted into the POX interactive interpreter.

 See the Statistics Events section for more info.